The year was 2004. You had just finished your education and had taken up a nice job.

 You met somebody who made you start a SIP.
 You were not too happy about it, but somehow you just started.
 This was in 2005.
 You filled up a form for Rs.
 1500 per month, and sadly the SIP form was filled up for 2 years.
 You thought the amount was was too much, but you went through with it.
 In 2007 it stopped, and you did not do much about it.

 It was in 2008 that you started another SIP because another person asked you to start a SIP.
 This was another ELSS and you did this SIP for a period of 3 years and in 2011 this SIP was also over.
 One day you went to that fund house (a friend was going so you went) and the girl at the counter said ‘you can withdraw it, the lock in period is over’.
 So you withdrew Rs.
 44,652, and that got converted to a nice television in your house.
 Not that you needed the television, but suddenly when you found nice, tax free money lying in your account, you and your wife decided that the Television was an immediate necessity.

 In 2012 one bank RM sold you a unit linked pension plan for which you are paying a premium of Rs.
 4000 per month.
 He has said that if you pay for 20 years it will reach a few million rupees, but you are skeptical about the amount that it will really accumulate.
-Last week when you checked it had an amount of Rs.98,000/- – this set you wondering how your contribution of Rs.
-120,000 had shrunk despite the market being at an all time high!
+Last week when you checked it had an amount of Rs.
+63,000/- – this set you wondering how your contribution of Rs.
+120,000 had shrunk to about half!

 Well could this story have been different?
 Sure.

 If you had started a SIP in an ELSS (you wanted a tax break, right) in 2005 for Rs.
 1500 per month with A standing instruction that it should go up by 15% every year – (or you could have said Rs.
 500 every 6 months!) – can you guess how much would have been the amount accumulated so far?